haechristine/TextualElementImpact/README.md

 5. `'n_ingredients'`
 > Furthermore, the number of ingredients also contributes toward the complexity as well as the cost-efficiency of the recipe.
 We believe that the recipes that require a variety of ingredients to have lower ratings since it would cause the individual to buy ingredients they may not have in their pantry at home already, and also ingredients that they may not ever need to use again in the future.
 Therefore, we believe that adding 'n_ingredients' as a feature in our predictive model would help increase the accuracy.

-We used RandomForestClassifier as our modeling algorithm and conducted RandomizedSearchCV to tune the hyperparameters of max_depth and n_estimators of the RandomForestClassifier.
-Decision trees often exhibit high variance, and we selected these two hyperparameters to help manage variance and prevent overfitting to the training data.
-The optimal combination of hyperparameters is a max_depth of ____ and n_estimators set to ____.
+We used RandomForestClassifier as our modeling algorithm and conducted RandomizedSearchCV to tune the hyperparameters of max_depth, bootstrap, max_features, min_samples_leaf, min_samples_split, and n_estimators of the RandomForestClassifier.
+Decision trees often exhibit high variance, and we selected these six hyperparameters to help manage variance and prevent overfitting to the training data.
+The optimal combination of hyperparameters is a max_depth of 10, bootstrap: False, max_features: 'sqrt', min_samples_leaf of 1, min_samples_split of 2, and a n_estimator of 100.

 Our chosen metric, accuracy, of the final model is **0.721**, which is a 0.02 increase from the accuracy of the baseline model which was **0.701**.